 Description: Replaces unicode collation services with builtin versions.
 Set to true to ensure UEFI Shell compatibility on platforms with defective unicode collation implementations.
 Legacy Insyde and APTIO platforms on Ivy Bridge, and earlier, are typically affected.

+1. ActivateHpetSupport

-ActivateHpetSupport Type: plist boolean Failsafe: false Description: Activates HPET support.
+Description: Activates HPET support.

 Older boards like ICH6 may not always have HPET setting in the firmware preferences, this option tries to force enable it.

 2. EnableVectorAcceleration